An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Results

-As previously mentioned, we asked users to complete a post study survey focusing on Perceived Ownership and the Creativity Support Index (CSI).
-We ran a Kruskall-Wallis tests on this data to see if there were any relationships between these surveys and the writer groupings.
-For perceived ownership, the group effects were significant, but we had no significance on the total CSI score.
-We then looked at the subcategories of CSI and found that CSI-Enjoyment is significant for the Mixed grouping.
-Following these results we conducted post hoc analysis through a Dunn-test similar to the previous section.
+For RQ4, we wanted to understand how students' ChatGPT usage during writing would relate to students' perceptions of their writing.
+We asked users to complete a post-study survey focusing on Perceived Ownership and the Creativity Support Index (CSI) to see how their writing experience varied depending on how they used ChatGPT.
+We ran Kruskal-Wallis tests on this data to see if there were any relationships between these surveys and the writer groupings.
+For perceived ownership, the group effects were significant, but we had no significance on the total CSI score (shown in Figure \ref{fig:post_study_box}).
+We then looked at the CSI subcategories and found significance in two subscales.
+Following these results, we conducted post hoc analysis using a Dunn test with Bonferroni correction similar to that in the previous section.

-For the Perceived Ownership data, the test showed $H(2) = 14.642$ and $p = .0055$.
-Post-hoc analysis of this data revealed two statistically significant categories: the "All" group with both "Planning" and "No Query" (shown in Figure \ref{fig:PO_Box_Plot}).
-These findings show that there was a significance difference in perceived ownership between the "All" group with other groups, and that the "Planning" group had a statistically high perceived ownership.

-Additionally, CSI-Enjoyment had $H(2) = 9.486$ and $p = .0401$.
-Post-hoc analysis of this revealed only one significant grouping, "Mixed" with "No query" (shown in Figure \ref{fig:CSI_Box_Plot}).
-This produced some interesting results, showing that a more varied use of ChatGPT can improve enjoyment.
-From this we can argue that the "Mixed" group users have more of a positive feedback loop with ChatGPT than the other groupings.
-Further, this enjoyment likely reinforces the usage of ChatGPT as a writing assistant, something that could be good or bad based on context of the essay assignment.